-- 1. Leave frame bracket bolts loose until steering column bracket is installed.
+- 1. Leave frame bracket bolts loose until steering column bracket and any original spacers are installed.
 Center steering column in cutout in dash panel and tighten the column bracket bolts, then tighten the frame bracket bolts. - 2.
-Connect signal switch wires to terminals on instrument panel. - 3.
-Before installing gear shift control lever, coat inner end and the socket in selector rod with Lubriplate.
+Connect signal switch wires to terminals on the fuse block. - 3.
+Before installing transmission control lever, coat inner end and the socket in selector rod (synchromesh) or stop pin (Dynaflow) with Lubriplate.
 If a new bearing is being installed on control lever, the large diameter of bearing must be toward the lever knob.
 During installation of lever be careful to draw housing nut tight so that shoulder in nut will bear against flange of bearing seat and lock the seat in place. - 4.
 Install steering wheel with location marks in line (par.
-7-6). - 5.
-On car equipped with Syncro-Mesh transmission, check adjustment of transmission controls as described in paragraph 4-25, when connecting shift rod to control shaft lower lever. - 5a.
-On car equipped with Dynaflow Drive, check transmission control linkage as described under "Service Adjustments" in the 1948 Buick Dynaflow Transmission Service Manual.
-Check setting of neutral safety switch as described in paragraph 10-34. - 6.
+7-5). - 5.
 When connecting tie rod to pitman arm be careful to properly seat the bearings around the ball stud and make sure that the pressed steel dust cover properly covers opening around ball stud.
-Turn tie rod plug up solid then back off two turns and install cotter pin. - 7.
-Fill steering gear housing with specified lubricant (par.
-1-5). - 8.
-Check adjustment of back-up light switch as described in paragraph 11-10. - 9.
-Road test car for ease of steering as described in paragraph 7-4, step 11.
+Turn tie rod plug up solid then back off two turns and install cotter pin. - 6.
+Fill steering gear housing to filler plug opening with Multi-Purpose Gear Lubricant as specified for synchromesh transmissions (par.
+1-1).